On Decemeber 10th, I logged into my website to be greeted by a scary error message

 At this point, real panic sets in, what happened to my database?
 I knew that I was paying heroku to host my website, so I thought was just a warning they were putting on all dashboards.
 At this point, I open up the 10 emails I received from heroku stating that they are removing free hosting and database services.
 After some research, I realized that I was paying for the server, but not for the database; I was still using the free tier postgres database.

-At this point, I follow heroku's "hey you dummy, you ignored all of our emails and you want to get your website back" tutorial and within 4 hours of opening a ticket and 9 bucks later, my database was restored.
+Tail tucked between my legs, I follow heroku's "hey you dummy, you ignored all of our emails and you want to get your website back" tutorial and within 4 hours of opening a ticket and 9 bucks later, my database was restored.

 The take away